esoros/MetaMaskHelloWorld/README.md

-This demonstrates using metamask in a react application to query ethereum-compatible networks and display the data using bulma.
+This poc uses metamask in a react application to query ethereum-compatible networks and display the data using bulma.